Exceptional Dehn surgery on the minimally twisted five-chain link: Proof of the main theorem

 \subsection{The Whitehead link exterior}

-Running the code for $M_2$ (the exterior of the Whitehead link) with the option {\tt print\_data\_for\_Moser} set to {\tt False}, we get for this manifold the lists (I) and (II) described above.
+Running the code for $M_2$ (the exterior of the Whitehead link), we get for this manifold the lists (I) and (II) described above.
 With a slope $\frac pq\neq\emptyset$ written as \texttt{(p,q)}, the empty slope written as \texttt{(0,0)}, and pairs of slopes (used to fill the two boundary components of $M_2$) written between square brackets, the output is as follows:

 Getting back to our tasks, we first simplify (i) ---the confirmation that the candidate exceptional fillings are indeed non-hyperbolic--- by noting that there is a symmetry of $M_2$ that switches the two boundary components, with trivial action on slopes given by